-When I hear people defend the safety of genetically modified (GM) foods (or GMOs, as they’re often called), I can’t help but feel my blood pressure rise.
+When I hear people defend the safety of genetically modified foods (or GMO foods), I can’t help but feel my blood pressure rise.

 Like everything, GMO foods have their pros and cons.
 Being able to reliably grow more food throughout the world is certainly a benefit.
 But as a doctor, I’m vigilant about the unintended consequences of tinkering with Mother Nature.